Making Ongoing Risk Management an Operational Standard

 Reason 5: One Assessment Will Set the Right Tone

 You must not assume that there should only be one fixed template for all your future cybersecurity risk assessments.
-However, in order to update them continuously, you need to conduct one in the first place.
+However, to update them continuously, you need to conduct one in the first place.
 Hence, the first few assessments will set the right tone for future assessments as part of your ongoing risk management strategy.

 Reason 6: Improved Organizational Knowledge